/belittle-meaning-etymology

 -) Pronunciation and accent: bɪlɪt(ə)l or (American) bɪlɪd(ə)l.

--) Transitively: 1.
-To make little or small in size, or to appear so; to diminish.
-(It is rare).
+-) Transitive: -) 1.
+(Scarcely documented) to make little or small in size, or to appear so; to diminish.

 -) Translation: déprécier, in French; menospreciar, in Spanish; sminuire, in Italian.